Yoga for Beginners

 yoga-for-beginners

-Yoga for beginners should start practising yoga after following them in daily life.
+Yoga for beginners should start practicing yoga after incorporating it into their daily life.

 First, they should practice speaking the truth and habitually follow the truthful path.
 Then, they should try to incorporate all Yamas into their actions.